mangosArchives/serverZero_Rel19/doc/EventAI.txt

 This action controls whether or not the creature will always move towards its target.
 NOTE: The ACID Dev Team has conformed to using either 0 or 1 for the Param values.
-(0 = Stop Movement, 1 = Start Movement) This is commonly used with EVENT_T_RANGE and ACTION_T_AUTO_ATTACK for NPC's who engage in Ranged Comabt (Either Spells or Ranged Attacks)
+(0 = Stop Movement, 1 = Start Movement) This is commonly used with EVENT_T_RANGE and ACTION_T_AUTO_ATTACK for NPC's who engage in Ranged Combat (Either Spells or Ranged Attacks)
-Parameter 2 specialy used for ranged combat proper client side visual show ranged weapon in proper state.
+Parameter 2 specially used for ranged combat proper client side visual show ranged weapon in proper state.

 22 = ACTION_T_SET_PHASE
 ------------------------